-- (I) a benevolent, educational, voluntary health, philanthropic, humane, patriotic, religious or eleemosynary, social welfare or advocacy, public health, environmental or conservation, or civic organization; - (ii) for the benefit of a public safety, law enforcement, or firefighter fraternal association: or - (iii) established for any charitable purpose; and - B. That is tax exempt under applicable provisions of the Internal Revenue Code of 1986 as amended, and qualified to solicit and receive tax deductible contributions from the public for charitable purposes. - C. Charitable Organization includes a chapter, branch, area, or office, or similar affiliate or any person soliciting contributions within the state for a Charitable Organization that has its principal place of business outside the Municipality or State of Utah.1 - (11) Competent Individual means a person claiming or appearing to be at least eighteen (18) years of age and of sufficiently sound mind and body to be able to engage in rational thought, conversation, and conduct. - (12) Completed Application means a fully completed Application Form, a B.C.I, two copies of the original identification relied on by the Applicant to establish Proof of Identity, and the tendering of Fees. - (13) Criminally Convicted means the final entry of a conviction, whether by a plea of no contest, guilty, entry of a judicial or jury finding of guilt, which has not been set aside on appeal or pursuant to a writ of habeas corpus.
-The criminal conviction is that offense of which the Applicant or Registered Solicitor was convicted, without regard to the reduced status of the charge after completion of conditions of probation or parole, and charges dismissed under a plea in abeyance or diversion agreement. - (14) Disqualifying Status means anything specifically defined in this Chapter as requiring the denial or suspension of a Certificate, and any of the following: - A. The Applicant or Registered Solicitor has been Criminally Convicted of: (I) felony homicide, (ii) physically abusing, sexually abusing, or exploiting a minor, (iii) the sale or distribution of controlled substances, or (iv) sexual assault of any kind. - B. Criminal charges currently pending against the Applicant or Registered Solicitor for: (I) felony homicide, (ii) physically abusing, sexually abusing, or exploiting a minor, (iii) the sale or distribution of controlled substances, or (iv) sexual assault of any kind. - C. The Applicant or Registered Solicitor has been Criminally Convicted of a felony within the last ten (10) years; - D. The Applicant or Registered Solicitor has been incarcerated in a federal or state prison within the past five (5) years: - E. The Applicant or Registered Solicitor has been Criminally Convicted of a misdemeanor within the past five (5) years involving a crime of: (I) moral turpitude, or (ii) violent or aggravated conduct involving persons or property. - F. A Final Civil Judgment been entered against the Applicant or Registered Solicitor within the last five (5) years indicating that: (I) the Applicant or Registered Solicitor had either engaged in fraud, or intentional misrepresentation, or (ii) that a debt of the Applicant or Registered Solicitor was non-dischargeable in bankruptcy pursuant to 11 U.S.C.
+- (i) a benevolent, educational, voluntary health, philanthropic, humane, patriotic, religious or eleemosynary, social welfare or advocacy, public health, environmental or conservation, or civic organization; - (ii) for the benefit of a public safety, law enforcement, or firefighter fraternal association; - (iii) established for any charitable purpose; and - B. that is tax exempt under applicable provisions of the Internal Revenue Code of 1986 as amended, and qualified to solicit and receive tax deductible contributions from the public for charitable purposes.

+- C. Charitable organization includes a chapter, branch, area, or office, or similar affiliate or any person soliciting contributions within the state for a charitable organization that has its principal place of business outside the municipality or State of Utah. - (11) Competent Individual means a person claiming or appearing to be at least eighteen (18) years of age and of sufficiently sound mind and body to be able to engage in rational thought, conversation, and conduct. - (12) Completed Application means a fully completed application form, a B.C.I, two copies of the original identification relied on by the applicant to establish proof of identity, and the tendering of Fees. - (13) Criminally convicted means the final entry of a conviction, whether by a plea of no contest, guilty, entry of a judicial or jury finding of guilt, which has not been set aside on appeal or pursuant to a writ of habeas corpus.
+The criminal conviction is that offense of which the applicant or registered solicitor was convicted, without regard to the reduced status of the charge after completion of conditions of probation or parole, and charges dismissed under a plea in abeyance or diversion agreement. - (14) Disqualifying status means anything specifically defined in this chapter as requiring the denial or suspension of a certificate, and any of the following: - A. The applicant or registered solicitor has been criminally convicted of: (i) felony homicide, (ii) physically abusing, sexually abusing, or exploiting a minor, (iii) the sale or distribution of controlled substances, or (iv) sexual assault of any kind. - B. Criminal charges currently pending against the applicant or registered solicitor for: (i) felony homicide, (ii) physically abusing, sexually abusing, or exploiting a minor, (iii) the sale or distribution of controlled substances, or (iv) sexual assault of any kind. - C. The applicant or registered solicitor has been criminally convicted of a felony within the last ten (10) years; - D. The applicant or registered solicitor has been incarcerated in a federal or state prison within the past five (5) years; - E. The applicant or registered solicitor has been criminally convicted of a misdemeanor within the past five (5) years involving a crime of: (I) moral turpitude, or (ii) violent or aggravated conduct involving persons or property. - F. A final civil judgment been entered against the applicant or registered solicitor within the last five (5) years indicating that: (I) the applicant or registered solicitor had either engaged in fraud, or intentional misrepresentation, or (ii) that a debt of the applicant or registered solicitor was non-dischargeable in bankruptcy pursuant to 11 U.S.C.
 Sec.
-523(a)(2), (a)(4), (a)(6), or (a)(19);
+523(a)(2), (a)(4), (a)(6), or (a)(19); - G. The applicant or registered solicitor currently on parole or probation to any court, penal institution, or governmental entity, including being under house arrest or subject to a tracking device;

-1Charitable Solicitation Act UCA Sec.
-13-22-2(1)(a) & (b).
+Charitable Solicitation Act UCA Sec.
+13-22-2(1)(a) & (b)